pdaddyo/ai-art-hub/isla.md

 # An AI dreams of Isla
-By fine-tuning stable diffusion v1.5 with photos of my daughter, her likeness can now be used in creative text prompts to generate art!
+I've fine-tuned stable diffusion v1.5, so my daughter's likeness can now be used in creative text prompts to generate art!

 ----------